MicrosoftDocs/sdk-api/sdk-api-src/content/processthreadsapi/nf-processthreadsapi-setthreaddescription.md

 The description of a thread can be set more than once; the most recently set value is used.
 You can retrieve the description of a thread by calling <a href="https://docs.microsoft.com/windows/desktop/api/processthreadsapi/nf-processthreadsapi-getthreaddescription">GetThreadDescription</a>.

+SetThreadDescription is only available by <a href="https://docs.microsoft.com/en-us/windows/win32/dlls/using-run-time-dynamic-linking"> Run Time Dynamic Linking</a> on Windows Server 2016, 1607.

 #### Examples